Jgrasp/sylius-prestashop-migration-plugin/README.md

 ***
 # Installation

-1. Add the package to your project
+1. Add the plugin to your project

 ```bash
 $ composer require jgrasp/sylius-prestashop-migration-plugin